5th September 2010

 How will I feel afterwards?

 Most people feel deeply relaxed after their treatment.
-I am often told that they are more alert, sleep better, and have a sensation of well being, as their health starts to improve.
+I am often told that they are more alert, sleep better, and have a sensation of wellbeing, as their health starts to improve.
 Occasionally, because of the release of toxins and tensions, there might be an initial "healing reaction" to the treatment, with some tiredness or a slight headache.
 This is more likely to occur in the early stages of treatments.

 How many treatments do I need?